marcotrosi/repeat/README.md

 # repeat

-Commandline program that prints a string repeatedly.
+Commandline program that repeats a string by a given amount.
+Supports a separator and reversing the input string.

 ## Background